 There are a couple of ways to get tickets to the parade.
 Front row passes can be obtained from senior government officials and VIPs in Delhi, if you happen to know any.
 Otherwise, you'll have to buy your tickets.

-Tickets for the India Republic Day Parade are on sale from January 13 to January 25 every year, from the following outlets:
+Tickets for India's Republic Day Parade are on sale from January 7 to January 25 every year, at Departmental Sales Counters in the following locations.

 Republic Day Parade Ticket Outlets

 - Republic Day Parade -- 500 rupees for reserved seats.
-200 rupees, 100 rupees and 50 rupees for unreserved seats.
+100 rupees and 20 rupees for unreserved seats.
 Reserved seats are located closer to the main stage where all the action takes place.
 Unreserved seating is provided on a first-come basis.
 If you have unreserved tickets, make sure you arrive at the venue early to get the best position.